 4. Quit Smoking: This is one of the hard ones.
 Smoking increases the chances of having a heart attack.
 The damages caused by smoking are well-known by many and it’s important not to ignore them.
 There’s no best way to quit smoking.
 Medicine, support groups, counselling, or a combination of all three may be what it takes to help you quit.
 Reach out and get help.

-4. Quit Smoking: It is important to have your annual check up to check your blood pressure, blood sugar and cholesterol.
+5. Check-Ups: It is important to have your annual check up to check your blood pressure, blood sugar and cholesterol.
 High blood pressure and high cholesterol are “silent” ,which means that you won’t know that you have them unless you have your check-up.

 It isn’t easy to change your lifestyle.
 Yet, by making the change, you could reduce the chances of heart disease and live a happy and healthy life.
+Read up on our medical gap cover and find out how we can help you.

 Note:All material on this website is provided for your information only and may not be construed as medical advice or instruction.
 No action or inaction should be taken based solely on the contents of this information; instead, readers should consult appropriate health professionals on any matter relating to their health and well-being.
 The information and opinions expressed here are believed to be accurate, based on the best judgment available to the authors, and readers who fail to consult with appropriate health authorities assume the risk of any injuries.
 Errors and Omissions Excepted.
 Terms and Conditions Apply. https://goo.gl/dAak9u